shinmai/dirtystache/README.md

 {>"shared/footer" /}
 ```

-This template includes header.dust, sidebar.dust and footer.dust templates from `partials/shared/` subdirectory.
-At the end of the `PageFrontpage` block we echo HTML from the `SomeHTML` variable and use the `s` filter to get it _unescaped_.
-See the [Dust Tutorial](https://github.com/linkedin/dustjs/wiki/Dust-Tutorial#Sections_and_Context) for more information about sections and contexts.
+This template includes header.handlebars, sidebar.handlebars and footer.handlebars templates from `partials/shared/` subdirectory.
+At the end of the `PageFrontpage` block we echo HTML from the `SomeHTML` variable and use the `s` filter to get it _unescaped_. <!--  See the [Dust Tutorial](https://github.com/linkedin/dustjs/wiki/Dust-Tutorial#Sections_and_Context) for more information about sections and contexts.-->

-## DustPress Helpers
+## dirtystache Helpers

-Helpers extend the Dust.js templating language with more complex functionality than just data inserting (see: [Context Helpers](http://www.dustjs.com/guides/context-helpers/), [Dust Helpers](http://www.dustjs.com/guides/dust-helpers/)).
-With DustPress you can use all Dust.js Helpers within your Dust templates.
+Helpers extend the Handlebars.js templating language with more complex functionality than just data inserting.
+With dirtystache you can use all Handlebars.js Helpers within your Handlebars templates.
 We have also taken it a bit further and included some nice bits for you to use.
-As mentioned above there are helpers for echoing header and footer data into your templates but here is a complete list of helpers included with DustPress:
+As mentioned above there are helpers for echoing header and footer data into your templates but here is a complete list of helpers included with dirtystache:

 ### contains